andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 - Encourage activity across multiple channels
 - Web traffic may be a weak point and may require improvement

 ![](Dashboard_Screenshots/moving_forward.png)

-**Marital Status:** The importance of marital status as a metric is its pertinence to detailed targeting in FB/IG ads.
-We can target a few different types of relationship statuses, however our dataset includes some undesirable/ambiguous values.

-In addition to Married and Single, we have:

-- Together
-- Divorced
-- Widowed
-- Alone
-- Absurd
-- Yolo

-There is no documentation to elaborate on the meaning of these values.
-While some remote inferences can be made, they were grouped into a collective Other category for the sake of consistency.

 ## In Hindsight